Frequently Asked Questions About Shy Bladder Syndrome. Everything you can possibly want to know about Paruresis … and more!

 We understand that it’s one of those conditions that’s rarely discussed or in the public eye.
 It’s stigmatised and can be the subject of ridicule or embarrassment.
 But it really is nothing to be ashamed of and, with it being so common, it should be talked about more.

-There are so many people out there who suffer just like you (and many have symptoms which are far worse) so, whilst you don’t have to tell anyone, why not find others just like you and connect with them – either through support groups or social media.
-Doing this is proven to help you recover faster.
+There are so many people out there who suffer just like you (and many have symptoms which are far worse) so, whilst you don’t have to tell anyone, why not find others in a similar situation and connect with them.
+This could either be through the likes of support groups or social media.
+Sharing, opening up and talking is proven to aid faster recovery.

-With regards to your nearest and dearest – again, you don’t have to tell them as you can treat yourself in complete confidence but why not share it with them?
+With regards to your nearest and dearest?
+Again, you don’t have to tell them as you can treat yourself in complete confidence.
+But why not share it with them – it could really help?
 They’re not going to judge you and, after all, they’ve probably already noticed!
 At least then you’ll have someone to talk to and who can help and encourage you with the treatment.

 There is always the exception and, in this case, if you are going to be facing compulsory urine testing for whatever reasons you’ll need to it officially recorded in advance and get a doctors letter.
 See question and section below regarding paruresis and the urine test.